sajibsrs/notes-on-github-actions/README.md

 ```
 GitHub hosted runner is managed by GitHub.
 On the other hand, self-hosted runners are created and managed by users.

+*Note: There are three types of actions: **Docker container actions, JavaScript actions, and composite run steps actions**.*

 ## License
 [MIT](LICENSE)